jackyyang11/Kaggle/README.md

 # Kaggle

-Here are some pratical codes that I used for my Kaggle competition.
+Here are some practical codes that I used for my Kaggle competition.